LunarG/VulkanSamples/layers/vk_validation_layer_details.md

  6. VkImageViewCreateInfo.format must be set
  7. For vkCreateGraphicsPipelines, correctly handle array of pCreateInfos and array of pStages within each element of pCreatInfos
  8. Check for valid VkIndexType in vkCmdBindIndexBuffer() should be in PreCmdBindIndexBuffer() call
+ 9. Check for valid VkPipelineBindPoint in vkCmdBindPipeline() & vkCmdBindDescriptorSets() should be in PreCmdBindPipeline() & PreCmdBindDescriptorSets() calls respectively.

 ## Image